qq1026917124/ICSL/README.md

 ## Configuration

-The `config.yaml` file contains all the necessary configuration for running OmniRL.
+The `config.yaml` file contains all the necessary configuration for running ICSL.
 Each configuration item is composed of multiple keys and sub-keys, can be over-written by commandline arguments.
 For instance,
 ```yaml
 model_config:
     image_encoder_block: